jacobsomer/x-web-crawler/README.md

-# AutoFollow
+# autofollow

-AutoFollow is a Python package for automating interactions on social media platforms like Twitter (X) and GitHub.
+autofollow is a Python package for automating interactions on social media platforms like Twitter (X) and GitHub.

 ## Installation

-You can install AutoFollow using pip:
+You can install autofollow using pip:

 ```bash
 pip install autofollow